Usevalad-eng/Qaseio/testCases.md

 ### -go to Projects page
 ### -click 3 dots on the right side of the page near  created project
 ### -click Delete button
-## Expected result: project is deleted
+## Expected result: project with expected name is deleted
 ### Severity: Medium
 #  Suite tests:
 ## 3.1 Create test suite: